AreyMadhav/BCA-CS-028-5th-Year/README.md

 [View Code](code_link_from_git_repo)

 ### 2. User-Defined Exception
-This exercise illustrates how to create and use a custom exception in Java when specific conditions are met.
+This exercise illustrates how to create and use a custom exception in PL/SQL when specific conditions are met.

 [View Code](code_link_from_git_repo)